 It was there in the French court that she really blossomed, attracting the eye of many suitors and vastly improving her ability to understand and navigate the male-dominated world that she lived in.

 In Paris its also likely that she fell under the influence of the King of France’s sister, Marguerite of Navarre, who was a famous patron of humanists and church reformers.

 Protected by her status as the King’s sister, Marguerite herself also wrote anti-papal tracts that would have landed anyone else in an Inquisitorial jail.
 It is likely that these remarkable influences played a major role in shaping Anne’s personal convictions, and then those of her future husband in splitting with Rome.

 Romance with Henry VIII

-In January 1522 Anne was recalled to England to marry her land-owning Irish cousin, James Butler.
+In January 1522 Anne was recalled to England to marry her land-owning Irish cousin, the Earl of Ormonde, James Butler.
 By now she was considered an attractive and desirable match, and contemporary descriptions of her focus on her olive skin, long dark hair and slim elegant figure which made her a fine dancer.

 Luckily for her (or perhaps unluckily in retrospect) the marriage to the unimpressive Butler fell through, just as the Boleyn family came to King Henry’s attention.